-1. Labor costs for the search, location and examination of public records

-- a.
-Lowest paid employee capable of performing the search - b.
-For search, location, examination, review, separation use time increments of 15 minutes or more, rounded down - c.
-No charge if you have the records on hand, for example, from a previous request
+1. Labor costs for the search, location and examination of public records a.
+Lowest paid employee capable of performing the search b.
+For search, location, examination, review, separation use time increments of 15 minutes or more, rounded down c.
+No charge if you have the records on hand, for example, from a previous request a.
+Must be itemized to express hourly wage and number of hours: \$10/hour x 2 hours b.
+May add up to 50% to cover or partially cover the cost of fringe benefits c.

-2. Labor costs for review and separation for non-exempt and exempt materials

-- a.
-Must be itemized to express hourly wage and number of hours: $10/hour \times 2 + 20$ - b.
-May add up to 50% to cover or partially cover the cost of fringe benefits - c.
 Overtime wages shall not be included unless specifically stipulated to by the requestor and clearly noted on the form.